 Junk Silver is real silver bullion

-Junk Silver is real silver bullion.
+Even though the name implies it’s junk, Junk Silver is real silver bullion.
+It is a physical asset, which appeals to many investors who often distrust digital or paper-based financial systems.
 Each $1 face value of 90% junk silver contains .715 troy ounces of silver.
-Based on the current silver spot price of $18.20 each $1 face value is worth $13.01.
+Based on the current silver spot price of $0 each $1 face value is worth $0.

 Junk silver is fractional silver and is easily dividable

 It doesn’t carry the same premiums as other fractional silver bullion.
-Junk silver can easily be split up and sold or traded if it becomes necessary.
-It can make bartering and trading for goods and services much easier than other forms of silver and gold bullion because of it’s fractional nature.
+Junk silver is easily split up and sold or traded if it becomes necessary.
+It can make bartering and trading for goods and services much easier than other forms of silver and gold bullion because of its fractional nature.

 Junk silver has never been subject to government confiscation

 In 1933 President Roosevelt ordered all gold coins held by citizens to be turned over to the government.
-Those who failed do to so were subject to criminal penalties.
+Those who failed to do so were subject to criminal penalties.
 Junk silver has not.
-It’s never been required to disclose ownership of junk silver coins.
-When copper-clad coinage was introduced in 1965 many people hoarded the 90% silver coins.
+It’s never been necessary to disclose ownership of junk silver coins.
+People began hoarding 90% silver coins at the time of the introduction of copper-clad coinage in 1965.

 Junk silver is easy and convenient to store

 Junk silver doesn’t require any special holders, containers or method of storage.
-It can be stored like any coinage.
+It’s easy to store in paper rolls or zip lock bags just like any other coinage.
 Most junk silver shows some wear and tear because it was in common circulation for many years.